as6cd0/splibv2/splibDocumentation.md

 --[[
-IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the textbox.
+IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the textbox
-Desc = <string> - This is to write a description of what he's doing.
-Default = <string> - The default value of the textbox.
-TextDisappear = <bool> - Makes the text disappear in the textbox after losing focus.
-Flag <string> - This is if you want to save the value even after the library is closed.
-Callback = <function> - The function of the textbox.
+Desc = <string> - This is to write a description of what he's doing Default = <string> - The default value of the textbox TextDisappear = <bool> - Makes the text disappear in the textbox after losing focus Flag <string> - This is if you want to save the value even after the library is closed Callback = <function> - The function of the textbox
 ]]
 ```
 ## Creating a Keybind